 With Russia seeing some of the worst statistics of men with addictions and homeless problems, the need for this men's centre is huge.

 Donations for the crisis centre contribute towards the general running costs as well as food and essentials like clothing, bedding and medicine.
 This centre also runs an outreach soup kitchen project two times each week for the local homeless population.

 " I am now elderly.
 I worked my whole adult life then retired.
-One day I came home to find the locks had been changed by my a grown-up children - they said they did not want to live with me any more because I drank too much and was a bad influence on my grandchildren.
+One day I came home to find the locks had been changed by my grown-up children.
+They said they did not want to live with me anymore because I drank too much and was a bad influence on my grandchildren.
 I was unaware… but it wasn't up for discussion.

-For a long time I lived in the entrance of our tower block staying close by thinking they might let me come home - they didn't.
+For a long time I lived in the entrance of our tower block, staying close, thinking they might let me come home - they didn't.

 I had no money or food.
 Then I saw a business card about a crisis centre for men called 'House of Mercy'.
 I made my way there hoping I could eat and get warm.

 From the first day I stayed at the Men's Crisis Centre I noticed that there were people who cared about my grief.
 They listened and offered kind, warm words.
 I had missed compassion.
 It was also good to play chess and chat with the other men.